young-man-holding-eiffel-tower-with-thumbs-up

-Complete Guide to Days of the Week in French [Plus How to Memorize Them!]
+How to Talk About Days of the Week in French

-Knowing the days of the week in French is a basic but super-important skill.
+Knowing the days of the week in French is a basic but super important skill.
+After all, you don’t want to show up to your mardi doctor’s appointment on mercredi, do you?

-So in this post, you’ll learn not only the days of the week, but also practical ways to learn and use them—from mnemonics, to planning your week, to songs, how to use them in sentences correctly and much more.
+So in this post, you’ll learn not only the days of the week and their origins, but also how to use them correctly as abbreviations, in their plural forms and more!.

 What Are the French Days of the Week?

-Knowing the days of the week in French will make talking about your day, daily and weekly routines, weekend plans and many more meaningful conversational topics instantly easier.
+Knowing the days of the week in French will make talking about your day, weekly routines, weekend plans and many more conversational topics easier.

-So we won’t just learn how to say each day, but we’ll also look at some memorization tricks and vocabulary related to them next.
+So we won’t just learn how to say each day; we’ll also look at how to use them as well as vocabulary related to them.

 Lundi is an easy one.
 The French word for moon is lune.
 Like in English, Monday (moon day) is devoted to the moon.